-Membership is limited to the instrumentation of the selected musical in production by the Drama Department.
+Membership is limited to the instrumentation of the musical produced by the Drama Department.
 Emphasis of this course will be performance of musical theater, music books and the listening/focus skills required for success.
 After-school and evening participation will be required of all students.